the-mason-jar/the-mason-jar/recipes/cocktails/bourbon/apple-spice-bourbon-flip.html.md

 Technique
 -----------

-1. Place Bourbon, syrup and egg whites dry (no ice) into shaker and shake for 20 seconds.2.
-Add a cup of ice to the shaker and shake for another 20 seconds.
+1. Place Bourbon, syrup and egg whites dry (no ice) into shaker and shake for 20 seconds
+2. Add a cup of ice to the shaker and shake for another 20 seconds.
 3. Strain into a coupe and sprinkle with cinnamon or nutmeg, or both!

 Notes